International

 Main Sectors of Industry

 Switzerland is one of the most competitive economies in the world due to its strong added value services, its specialized industries and a motivated and highly skilled workforce of 5 million people.
 Agriculture only represents 0.6% of GDP and employs 2% of the active population (World Bank, latest data available).
 The primary agricultural products are livestock and dairy products, though the country is also home to over 9,000 wineries.
 Swiss authorities grant numerous direct subsidies to farmers in order to meet strict ecological criteria, such as soil protection.
 The country has hardly any mineral resources.
-Despite the small size of the agricultural industry, organic farming has experienced considerable growth (7,819 organic farms, 18% of the total, according to the Federal Statistical Office), but with big cantonal differences.
-Official figures show that in 2023 Swiss agriculture generated a gross value added of CHF 4.5 billion, an increase of 4.2% compared with the previous year.
+Despite the small size of the agricultural industry, organic farming has experienced considerable growth (7,896 organic farms, 16.5% of the total, according to the Federal Statistical Office), but with big cantonal differences.
+Official figures estimated that, in 2024, Swiss agriculture generated a gross value added of CHF 4.6 billion, an increase of 3.4% compared with the previous year.

-The service sector represents 71.8% of GDP and employs 78% of the workforce.
+The service sector represents 71.9% of GDP and employs 78% of the workforce.
 Well-developed and globally competitive sectors, such as banking, insurance, freight and transport, have contributed to the development of international trade across Switzerland.
 Insurance firms and banks play a vital role in the Swiss economy, contributing roughly 9% to the GDP.
-In 2022, the financial sector added approximately CHF 69 billion in value and supported a workforce of about 218,000 full-time equivalent employees.
-There are 235 banks in Switzerland.
+The financial sector adds approximately CHF 69 billion in value and supports a workforce of about 218,000 full-time equivalent employees (official governmental data).
+There are 236 banks in Switzerland.
 In 2022, UBS and Credit Suisse contributed 40% to the combined annual net turnover of Swiss banks.
 By 2023, UBS had acquired Credit Suisse.
 The remaining 60% of turnover primarily came from various sources, including the 24 cantonal banks, international banks, Raiffeisen banks, stock exchange banks, regional banks, savings banks, and private banks.
-Tourism, which adds significantly to the economy, helps to balance Switzerland's trade deficit: after being severely impacted by the COVID-19 pandemic, the sector recovered in 2022 and in 2023, with the hotel sector recording 23.9 million overnight stays during the summer season, the highest level ever observed (+6.3% y-o-y – data Federal Statistical Office).
+Tourism, which adds significantly to the economy, helps to balance Switzerland's trade deficit: hotel occupancy in Switzerland hit a record 24.4 million overnight stays from May to October 2024, up 1.6% year-on-year, driven by foreign demand.
+This is after visitors to Switzerland generated income totalling CHF 18.4 billion (around USD 20.5 billion) in 2023, according to FSO.

 Breakdown of Economic Activity By Sector Agriculture Industry Services